 Another stunning talk from Business Software 2010, this time Seth Godin.
 “Are you afraid to truly make an impact?
 The opportunity for linchpin organizations and the people who run them.”

-My notes from the day including some of the slides.
+My notes and some slides from the day

 Joel Spolsky: I will re-introduce him to those of you who don’t know who this is.
 He wrote a bunch of these books currently Linchpin on the New York Times bestseller list.
 He founded Yoyodyne, which he sold to Yahoo.
 So he’s an entrepreneur.
 His current company is called Squidoo where anyone can make a website on any topic.
 It is at 103 on Quantcast.
 Are you watching like every day to see if you’re on the top hundred sites?
 No, he doesn’t care about such things.
 He’s the best marketers in the world and a wonderful blogger please welcome Seth Godin.

-We did that.
-Mason product when I was in the game.
+We did the Perry Mason product when I was at game.
 And one of the highlights of my career was getting the music rights.
 First of all, and your halfway done the software we had to get the rights to Raymond Burr’s picture on the cover and I had a $500 budget to do that.
 The problem of course is, there was no alternative.
 I couldn’t say no. we can get you Raymond Burr will get Monty Markum or something…

 So the shift that I want to talk about today is that there’s been a massive change in the way coding and software development works.
 It’s a little bit like what happened with buildings in the 1600s and 1700s it was a big deal if the building didn’t just fall down.
 Now if you want to do real estate development.
 The whole idea that the idea might fall down isn’t really on the agenda.
 The model now has to be that the business that just happens to be fueled by software.